 Children are happy, confident and settled in the nursery.
-A key person system is in place which helps children to become familiar with the nursery and to feel safe and confident within it.
+A key person system is in place, which helps children to become familiar with the nursery and to feel safe and confident within it.
 Children's emotional well-being is supported due to their individual needs being met and their feelings respected.
-Staff gather high quality information from parents when their children first start attending the setting to ensure staff are fully aware of children's care needs, likes and dislikes.
+Staff gather high quality information from parents when their children first start attending the setting to ensure they are fully aware of children's care needs, likes and dislikes.
 This helps to ease the transition between home and nursery.
 Care is taken to ensure that children are well prepared when they are ready to move into a different room.
 They go on visits so they become familiar with their new surroundings and the new staff who will be caring for them.
 This ensures the children's move is as smooth and trouble free as possible.
 Children make friends and get on with their peers.
 This helps them to feel positive about themselves and others.
 Behaviour is very good throughout all rooms.
 Staff encourage children to respect each other, consequently, children are beginning to learn about the impact of their words and actions on themselves and others.

 Children develop an understanding and appreciation of how to stay safe, they discuss before lunch the need to tidy items from the floor to stop accidents and trips.
-They understand the importance of safety as they use the small climbing wall outside.
-For example, aware of the need for staff supervision, they ask staff before using the wall.
+They understand the importance of safety as they use the small climbing frame and slide outside.
+For example, they are aware of the need for staff supervision for the youngest children.

 Good provision is made for meals and snacks and children are well nourished.
 Food is varied and plentiful and cooked freshly.
 Children's physical well-being is effectively promoted.
 Good standards of cleanliness are maintained throughout all areas to help prevent the spread of infection.
 Staff follow good hygiene routines and help children to learn about the importance of these.
-Children in the pre-school room know about hand washing and germs and are quick to alert staff when they think their peers may not have followed the routine before snack.
-Staff in the baby room follow children's own routines for sleep and rest.
+Children in the pre-school room know about hand washing and germs, and are quick to alert staff when they think their peers may not have followed the routine before snack.
+Staff with the youngest children follow their own routines for sleep and rest.
 Children have daily opportunities to play outdoors and benefit from the fresh air.
-Staff caring for the two-year-old children are particularly good at promoting outdoor play and take every opportunity to get children outdoors to explore and play in the garden area.